-The MicroPython port to Pico W-series and other RP-series microcontroller-based boards works with commonly-used development environments.
+The MicroPython port to Raspberry Pi Pico W and other RP2040-based boards works with commonly-used development environments.
 Thonny is the recommended editor.
 Thonny packages are available for Linux, MS Windows, and macOS.
 After installation, using the Thonny development environment is the same across all three platforms.
 The latest release of Thonny can be downloaded from thonny.org.

-For full details on how to use the Thonny editor, see the section on using a development environment in the Raspberry Pi Pico-series Python SDK book.
+For full details on how to use the Thonny editor, see the section on using a development environment in the Raspberry Pi Pico Python SDK book.